GMDS22/DB3KV25/README.md

+# Auto Turret — Setup & Troubleshooting

-# Rapid-Fire Support — Arduino Firmware Requirements
+## Rapid-Fire Support — Arduino Firmware Requirements

 The rapid-fire feature in this software works by sending repeated ON/OFF commands to the Arduino to pulse the firing trigger at the configured rate and duty cycle.

 **IMPORTANT:** For rapid-fire to work as intended, your Arduino sketch (firmware) must support receiving and acting on multiple ON/OFF trigger commands in quick succession.
 If your current firmware only responds to a single ON/OFF (i.e., it latches the trigger and ignores further ON/OFF commands until reset), you will need to update your Arduino code.

 **Recommended:**

 - Ensure your Arduino code toggles the firing output each time it receives an ON or OFF command from the host.
 - The host will send ON/OFF commands at the rapid-fire rate you set in the UI.
 - If you want true rapid-fire, the Arduino must not ignore repeated ON/OFF commands.